trasba/imsanity/readme.txt

 = Features =

-* Automatically scales large image uploads to a more "sane" size for display in a browser
+* Automatically scales large image uploads to a more "sane" size
 * Allows configuration of max width/height
+* Once enabled, Imsanity requires no actions on the part of the user
+* Uses WordPress built-in image scaling functions

 == Installation ==